-What Does Renovation Really Mean?
+What Does Renovation Mean?

 In the broadest sense, renovation means to make new again.
-When you apply this definition to renovation or construction in general, it could mean anything.
-From repairing to installing new fixtures to adding finishes and refacing cabinets.
+When you apply this definition to renovation or construction in general, it could mean anything from repairing to installing new fixtures to adding finishes and refacing cabinets.

 What About Remodeling?

-Remodeling: A Better Solution To Poor Home Design
+Remodelling: A Better Solution To Poor Home Design

 Renovation: Better Return On Investment (ROI)